Zeus-Eternal/AI-Karen/desktop_ui/README.md

 pointing at the FastAPI backend running on `localhost:8000`.

-Run the backend with `uvicorn main:app` and start the UI using `npx tauri dev` from within this folder.
+Run the backend with `uvicorn main:app` and start the UI using `npx tauri dev --config src-tauri/tauri.config.json` from within this folder.